Parag09/Forexfrontend/README.md

 ## `npm install`
 ## `npm run start`

-The Forex data gets updated every min using the api generated from api gateway
+The Forex data shows inside the table gets updated every min using the api generated from api gateway